liubivi/LongDocProcessingWithLLMs/README.md

 Choose Spreadsheet: Select the Google Sheet you want to update.
 In the example, "Vertimo_dokumentas".
 Choose Worksheet: Select the worksheet "vertimas" within that spreadsheet.
-Find or Create Row:
+Create Row:
 This is a crucial step for "Update Spreadsheet Row."
 You need to tell Zapier which row to update.
 Use the variable we created with the Formatter in action 7 ("Output").

 Map Data to Columns:
 This is where you specify which data goes into which column of the row you're updating.

-Gemini, ChatGPT: These fields refer to the outputs of the Gemini and ChatGPT steps.
+-Gemini, ChatGPT: These fields refer to the outputs of the Gemini and ChatGPT steps.
 You can map these outputs to specific columns in your sheet.
 Choose "Candidates Content Parts Text" for Gemini, and for "Reply" for ChatGPT.
-Original: This field refers to the original text that was processed and is already in the worksheet.
+-Original: This field refers to the original text that was processed and is already in the worksheet.
 Leave it blank, as we don't need to update this heading.

 Test Action:
 Click "Continue" to test the action.
 Zapier will attempt to find the row and update it with the provided data.
 Review the test results and check your spreadsheet to confirm the update was successful.

 ### 12. Create Google Sheets Action "Create Multiple Spreadsheet Rows"

-This action is very similar to action 5.
+[Optional, but nice to have for translation purposes] This action is very similar to action 5.
 It takes text segments (original, Gemini translation, ChatGPT translation) from the previous Python action, and adds them as multiple rows to a Google Sheet.

 Here's how to set it up: